lenhanpham/ComChemKit/docs/index.rst

 Getting Started
 ---------------

-New to Gaussian Extractor?
+New to ComChemKit?
 Start here:

 1. :doc:`installation` - Install the software on your system
 2. :doc:`usage` - Learn how to use all features with examples